 Here is a guide on what to consider before making your purchase.

 Most coffee creamer’s flavors are built from a base.
-Most of these base are either:
+Most of these bases are either:

 - 2% or whole milk: A creamer with heavy cream and also rich in fat.
 Half-and-half is a lighter option.
 2% or whole milk is a good option for coffee creamer as it contains less fat.